allochthonous/RotKit/README.md

 ### Functions for editing rotation model

-#### .insert_rots(self,newrots)
+#### .insert_rots(self,newrots ask=True)
-Given a list of FiniteRotationSets (either calculated or from another source), adds them to the rotation model.
+Given a list of FiniteRotationSets (calculated, from load_rotsets(), from another EulerRotationModel, etc.), adds them to the rotation model.

-NB: currently no consistency checking, so can add conflicting rotations.

-__TODO__ Add consistency checking (i.e see whether FiniteRotationSet for equivalent plate pair is in the pre-existing EulerRotationModel, and have a process for combining/replacing them).

-__TODO__ Add an insert_rots_from_file function that makes adding rotations from multiple files easier (although again, would want consistency checking).
+If ask=True, when a FiniteRotationSet for the same plate pair exists, will ask if you want to replace (default) or skip and keep the original set.
+If ask=False, replacement is automatic with a notification that it has occurred

 #### .remove_rots(self,plate1,plate2=-1)
 Remove FiniteRotationSets for the pair plate1, plate2.
 If plate2 is not defined, it will removed any FiniteRotationSet that involves plate1.